 If you are thinking about getting a divorce or have started the process, odds are you have more questions than answers.
 These questions range from the necessity of going to court, the necessity of needing an attorney, how you will survive financially after the divorce, and everything in between.
-That is completely normal and fine to have more questions than answers, and that is what Jos Family Law is here for Irvine divorce attorney.
+That is completely normal and fine to have more questions than answers, which is why Jos Family Law is here for you

 To start, are you divorcing, ending a domestic partnership, seeking a legal separation, or seeking an annulment?

-To start a divorce, a "petition for Dissolution of marriage or registered domestic partnership,” must be filed with the clerk of the court.
-Like the name says you're petitioning the court, or asking them, to dissolve the marriage they have on record for you.
+To start a divorce, a "petition for Dissolution of marriage or registered domestic partnership" must be filed with the clerk of the court.
+As the name says, you're petitioning the court or asking them to dissolve the marriage they have on record for you.

 After serving the other party, he or she has a limited amount of time to reply.
 Or, if you have been served, you only have a limited amount of time to reply.
 This same process of serving the other party, give or take a few forms, applies to separations and annulments.